 While auto title loans can provide thousands of dollars fairly quickly, they come with high-interest rates and financial risk.
 If you fall behind on monthly payments, you risk getting your car repossessed and sold at auction.
 Secured loans are easier to obtain for borrowers with bad credit scores, but they are risky.
 Consider if you are willing to risk losing access to reliable transportation before applying.

-A personal loan is an installment loan option that allows you to repay the borrowed amount through monthly payments.
+Personal loan options are an installment loan option that allows you to repay the borrowed amount through monthly payments.
 You can apply online or visit a bank or credit union in person to get a personal loan.
 Personal loans can provide thousands of dollars to eligible applicants in as little as one business day.
 Depending on the personal loan lender, the repayment terms can last a few months or several years.

 Most personal loans are unsecured loans, which means you do not need to provide collateral.
-Since you don’t need to secure a loan, qualification for a personal loan largely depends on your credit score and income.
-However, you may still get a personal loan with decent loan terms if you have a Tier 4 credit score.
-Many lenders have flexible requirements to accommodate people with bad credit histories but reliable income.
+Since you don’t need to secure a personal loan, qualification for a personal loan largely depends on your credit score and income.
+However, you may still get a personal loan with decent loan terms if you have a tier 4 credit score.
+Many personal loan lenders have flexible requirements to accommodate people with bad credit histories but reliable income.

 Line of Credit

 A line of credit (LOC) is a loan with a set borrowing limit that replenishes every time the borrower makes a payment.
 Credit card companies, banks, and credit unions offer lines of credit, although the loan terms depend on the financial institution.
 Applicants typically need a good or excellent credit score to qualify for a line of credit such as credit card debt.
 If you have a bad credit score, you may find it challenging to get loan approval.

 While a line of credit is convenient, it has drawbacks.
 Suppose you want to stop overspending and start saving.
-In that case, a revolving credit account may not be the best financing option.
+In that case, revolving credit like credit card debt, may not be the best financing option.
 Since a line of credit does not have a set repayment date, it’s difficult to budget, and you may accidentally end up in a cycle of debt.

 Most financial institutions base qualification on four factors.
 If you want to take out a loan, knowing what information lenders scrutinize is crucial.
 Keep in mind that most of this information will impact the interest rate you get on a personal loan or other loan option.
 Being informed helps you better understand your financial standing.
 Below are the four factors you should know that can impact your interest rate and loan approval.